intlinuxAlex/ElectoralMap/README.md

 A package that displays an electoral map via D3 (v4) and GES payloads.
 Built for a uninominal system, this module can support any of these types of elections, on a provincial or national scale.
+The module comes with its own built-in breakpoint and color constants.
+It requires from its parent a bundle of utilities imported from "styled-components", notably the "styled" and "css" functions.
 ## Installation

 ```npm